Second inauguration of George W. Bush

+Weather conditions for 12 noon at Washington National Airport, located 3.1 miles from the ceremony, were: 35 °F (2 °C), wind 14 mph, and cloudy.

 Speech

 Bush's inaugural address, delivered in 21 minutes, centered on and expanded upon previous foreign policy remarks concerning the promotion of democracy around the world, as well as making human rights the guiding principle of US foreign policy.
 According to William Safire, Bush had told his chief speechwriter, Michael Gerson, "I want this to be the freedom speech."